|The Public Paperfolding History Project

 The article is worth reading in its entirety but it is a shame that detailed sources are not given, although in reply to a comment the author states that her source was 'Occupational Costume in England: From the Eleventh Century to 1914' by Phillis Cunnington and Catherine Lucas.
 I have not been able to locate a copy of this book or check the details of the information given in the article.

 An oil painting by John Hill, dated around 1800, in the collection of the Tate Gallery in London, shows two carpenters in a workshop wearing paper hats.
 The picture is titled Interior of the Carpenter's Shop at Forty Hill Enfield'.
+A label that was once pasted to the back of the original canvas (but is now separately preserved) states that it was 'painted by John Hill of Forty Hill about 1800 his first finished picture'.
+However it was not first exhibited until 1813.

 In The Workbench Book, by Scott Landis, there is an illustration which reproduces an 1816 painting by G. Forster of an English woodworking shop.
 Two of the carpenters in this painting are wearing paper hats, which in this case have not been flattened at the top.